Leonti/vault/README.md

 You will have to provide your S3 config and your master password.

 Run the whole thing:
-`sudo docker run -v /data:/data -e SETTINGS=/data/settings.cfg --name vault -t -i leonti/vault python vault.py`
+`sudo docker run -v /data:/data -e SETTINGS=/data/settings.cfg --name vault leonti/vault python vault.py`

 After that you have to run a docker nginx instance with domain and ssl configuration, and link `vault` container to it.